the-turing-way/the-turing-way/book/website/project-design/code-styling/code-styling-guidelines.md

 ### Naming conventions

 For clarity and readability, choosing a set of naming conventions for your variables is useful.
-There is a large variety, and some people can be quite vocal about which one is 'correct'^[Again, pick one that is right for you!].
+There is a large variety, and some people can be quite vocal about which one is 'correct' (pick one that is right for you!).
 These include:

 - CamelCase
 - lowerCamelCase
 - Underscore_Methods
-- Kebab-Case^[The Kebab case will not work with some languages, such as R and Python since this will be interpreted as a subtraction sign.]
 - Mixed_Case_With_Underscores
 - lowercase